 It behoves you to always do your research to find out if a cheaper alternative is more functional, reliable, durable, convenient or value-packed before dolling out your hard-earned money.

-If it is not, then you have effortlessly justified the use for your money 💰.
+If it is not, then you have effortlessly justified the use of your money ?.

 Doing this will ensure you don’t regret your choice afterwards.

-What are are your thoughts on today’s Financial Intelligence tip?
+What are your thoughts on today’s Financial Intelligence tip?